top of page

 In many ways, that's up to you.

+We are a new-ish community in flux.
 We have ideas of what we hope this community will be (see below), some starting values, and some clear boundaries, but we really want the community to be shaped by the people who feel called to show up to create this new thing.

 CSP is a community centered in love, and you can't have love without justice*.